 As a general rule, wet cardboard cannot be recycled.
 It interferes with many steps of the recycling process.
-If you have wet cardboard to recycle you should allow it to completely dry out before you bring it to the recycling center or put it in your curbside bin.
+If you have wet cardboard to recycle, you should allow it to completely dry out before you bring it to the recycling center or put it in your curbside bin.

 Cardboard isn’t just suddenly non-recyclable when it gets a little bit wet.
 Things don’t work like that.
-It just becomes a whole lot more difficult to recycle.
+It just becomes a whole lot more challenging to recycle.
 In fact, due to the increased difficulty in recycling wet cardboard, most recycling centers will refuse to accept it.

 First and foremost, wet cardboard has been known to clog up their machines.
-Even a small piece could completely shut down the recycling line for a long while.
+Even a tiny piece could completely shut down the recycling line for a long while.
 It is a hassle for just about everybody involved.

 Now, most people would recommend that you put wet cardboard in the standard trash.
 However, you can recycle it with a little bit of preparation.

 In an ideal world, the cardboard wouldn’t be allowed to get wet in the first place.
-So, if you know the exact day that your recycling is being collected, then keep the cardboard indoors until that day.
+So, if you know the exact day your recycling is being collected, keep the cardboard indoors until that day.
 Only put it out a few hours before the recycling comes.

 So, what about if your cardboard is dirty as opposed to wet?

 For the most part, it can be recycled.
-However, if the wetness has caused mold to start to grow on the cardboard, it becomes unrecyclable.
+However, if the wetness has caused mold to grow on the cardboard, it becomes unrecyclable.
 As a result, you will have no choice but to put it into your standard trash.